Bay of Fundy

 The Mary Celeste, a ghost ship found drifting in the Atlantic in 1872, was built at the shipyard in Spencer’s Island.

 Parrsboro is an easy 15 minute drive from the Beach House and the local centre for shopping, arts and cultural activities, restaurants and much more.
-The Parrsboro harbour is one of Nova Scotia’s most beautiful harbours – just for fun, have a look at this web cam.
+The Parrsboro harbour is also one of Nova Scotia’s most beautiful harbours.